Army spouse arrives in Europe, immediately makes lasting impact on people’s lives

 |0

-This work, Army spouse arrives in Europe, immediately makes lasting impact on people’s lives [Image 5 of 5], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army spouse arrives in Europe, immediately makes lasting impact on people’s lives, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army spouse arrives in Europe, immediately makes lasting impact on people’s lives

 LEAVE A COMMENT